Last Updated: May 19, 2026

 Key Takeaways

-- One of the most popular apistos.
-Widely available, well-studied, and offered in multiple color varieties
+- One of the most popular apistos – widely available, offered in multiple color varieties, and well-suited to the hobbyist who wants a first dwarf cichlid

-- Males are showstoppers with vivid coloration and a distinctive flame-shaped (spade-shaped) caudal fin
+- Males are showstoppers with vivid coloration and a flame-shaped (spade-shaped) caudal fin that makes them look larger than they are

-- Captive-bred specimens are adaptable to a wider range of water conditions than wild-caught fish
+- Captive-bred specimens are adaptable to a wider range of water conditions than wild-caught fish; soft, near-neutral water works fine

-- Ideal for planted tanks.
-Won’t damage plants and thrives in densely planted environments with plenty of cover
+- Ideal for planted tanks – won’t damage plants and thrives in densely planted environments with caves and leaf litter

 Species Overview